hernamvel/authenticator/README.md

 Where <MASTER_KEY> will be provided privately by email.

-- Create the database
+- Setting the data storage connection

-We are using sqllite so no database engine has to be installed.
+We are using Redis as a data storage.
+If you need to set an specific Redis server for testing this service, plesae edit the `.env` file changing the value of the `REDIS_URL` entry with the desired one.

 ```
-rails db:create
-rails db:migrate
-rails db:seed
+REDIS_URL='redis://localhost/0'
 ```

 To run the tests: